stalyatech/upython-docs/stalya/tutorial/reset.rst

    then let go of the USR switch.
 6. The green and orange LEDs should flash quickly 4 times.
 7. The red LED will turn on (so red, green and orange are now on).
-8. The stalya is now resetting the filesystem (this takes a few seconds).
+8. The simpleRTK is now resetting the filesystem (this takes a few seconds).
 9. The LEDs all turn off.
 10. You now have a reset filesystem, and are in safe mode.
 11. Press and release the RST switch to boot normally.